vijaykumar1799/face_mask_classifier/README.md

 #### Note:

-Images appearing in the figure below have not defects, simply color correctionhad to applied for it to be visualized properly using matplotlib.
-I havent done the color mapping correction due to the fact that it is being used here for display purposes.
+Images appearing in the figure below do not have any defects, simply color correction had to applied for it to be visualized properly using matplotlib.
+I havent done the color mapping correction due to the fact that it is being used here for display purposes and wont affect the dataset.

 ![Figure_1](https://user-images.githubusercontent.com/54745383/118973155-0b336b80-b97a-11eb-9e76-d84b8afd5236.png)